cyrilbois/mockae/README.md

 ###  Response

 The Response object is used to update the response, including the HTTP status, headers, and payload.

-Here is the information in a Markdown table:

 ```md
 | Method                     | Description                                                                                     |